 UVI Vintage Vault 2 – Retro Rocket

-UVI have recently updated the already awesome Vintage Vault rompler series to a new and even more action-packed v2.
+UVI has recently updated the already awesome Vintage Vault Rompler series to an even more action-packed v2.
 We were wondering how they possibly hope to surpass the original, let’s jump right in and have a play.

-Vintage Vault 2 builds on an already impressive catalogue of synthesis history, introducing 14 rand new synths and 31(!!) new drum machines to the collection.
-Utilizing the excellent UVI Engine in UVI Workstation or Falcon (check our full reviews), VIntage Vault 2 allows you to pick and choose your instruments to download – or grab them all.
+(Review updated November 2021) Vintage Vault 2 builds on an already impressive catalogue of synthesis history, introducing 14 brand new synths and 31(!!) new drum machines to the collection.
+Utilizing the excellent UVI Engine in UVI Workstation or Falcon (check our full reviews), UVI Vintage Vault 2 allows you to pick and choose your instruments to download – or grab them all.

-Even though this is a massive collection of instruments weighing in at over 116GB, you receive a single user license for the entire collection, so download what you like, your collection can grow or shrink as your needs arise.
+Even though this is a massive collection of instruments weighing in at over 116GB, you receive a single-user license for the entire collection, so download what you like, your collection can grow or shrink as your needs arise.
 You can drag and drop a new device into your UVI install directory and you’re good to go.
-The software will detect the new instrument and present it in the player to use.
+The software will detect the new instrument and present it to the player to use.
 Likewise, if you find you need the hard drive space, you can simply delete a device you’re not using much to save space.
 The license allows for installation on three separate devices too, so your studio desktop, second writing PC and mobile laptop can all share the same software.
-Super flexible system.
+A very flexible system indeed.

-Globally, all the synths share the same basic structure (as most UVI synths do).
-You will see familiar FX, LFO, arps and filters on all the instruments.
-It’s a brilliant way to deliver so many instrument varieties, yet provide an easy to learn method for controlling them all.
+Globally all the synths share the same basic structure (as most UVI synths do) and you will see familiar FX, LFO, arps and filters on all the instrument patches.
+It’s a brilliant way to deliver so many instrument varieties, yet provide an easy-to-learn method for controlling them all.

 Let’s look a little closer at the new instruments included with the collection (our full review of Beatbox Anthology 2 can be found right here)